16 Best Day Trips from Ljubljana, Slovenia

 Grand Canal in Venice

 From Piazza San Marco, it’s less than ten minutes by foot to one of the other top things to see in Venice, Rialto Bridge.
-If you manage to arrive in the morning, don’t miss a chance to check out Rialto Fish Market, the last traditional market still operating on Venice Island.
+If you manage to arrive in the morning, don’t miss a chance to check out Rialto Fish Market.
+It’s the last traditional market still operating on Venice Island.

-Since you’ll be crunched for time, the smartest way to spend the rest of your one day in Venice is to simply wander the streets rather than trying to jam in all the top attractions.
+Since you’ll be crunched for time, the smartest way to spend the rest of your day in Venice is to simply wander the streets rather than trying to jam in all the top attractions.

 Be sure to carve out some time to check out one of Venice’s many bacari (traditional wine bars) to eat some cichetti, small appetizers similar in concept to Spanish tapas.